| |

 editor of the critical biweekly Der Schweizerische Beobachter

-the responsibility of the Swiss authorities' in the discriminatory
+of the Swiss authorities' in the discriminatory politics of

 non-profit organisation PSYCHEX.